Fulgen301/clonk-scenarios/README.md

 # clonk-scenarios
-Collection of scenarios for CR and OC
+Collection of scenarios for CR and OC.
+I did not create the scenarios.